jesse-spevack/stimulating_events/README.md

 Tailwind should be setup on your new rails application.

 ## Getting Started
-We are starting with a brand new rails application that I've added [Tailwindcss](https://tailwindcss.com/docs) to.
-WE'd like to use [Stimulus](https://stimulus.hotwire.dev/reference/controllers) to add a really nice professional, modern sheen to a simple dropdown menu.
+We are starting with a brand new rails application that I've added [Tailwind css](https://tailwindcss.com/docs) to.
+We'd like to use [Stimulus](https://stimulus.hotwire.dev/reference/controllers) to add a really nice professional, modern sheen to a simple dropdown menu.

 Our goal here is to first show how easy it is to use Stimulus to add modern looking interactions to our html in Rails.
 After we get our dropdown working, I'll point out a way to improve our initial design and go on to implement this refactor.
 Let's see if you can anticipate that improvement!

 I like to set up my terminal with three panes, one for my commands, one to run rails server, and one to run the webpack dev server.

-### Generate a new controller
+##### Generate a new controller
 ```bash
 rails generate controller Demo dropdown
 ```

-### Add some data
+##### Add some data
 We are going to be building a dropdown menu where a user can choose a keynote speaker.
 We'll add some data to our dropdown method in our controller.
 Typically in a real application this might be accomplished via database query or some other service request.
 ```ruby
 # app/controllers/demo_controller.rb